ganbarodigital/ts-lib-value-objects/README.md

 * We can use a UUID's value as a parameter to any function or method that expects a `string`, and that function / method will work as expected.
 * But if we pass any old string into a function / method that expects a UUID, the function / method probably won't work as expected.

-In pure JavaScript (and many other weakly-typed languages!), each function / method would have to call an `isUUID(input)` function first, just to protect itself from a bad input.
-This is _robustness check_, and an example of _defensive programming_.
+In pure JavaScript (and many other languages!), each function / method would have to call an `isUUID(input)` function first, just to protect itself from a bad input.
+This is a _robustness check_, and an example of _defensive programming_.
+You may have also heard it called _programming by contract_.

-A call to `isUUID()` is a _runtime check_: it happens every time the function / method calls.
+Each call to `isUUID()` is a _runtime check_: it happens every time the function / method calls.
 There's a performance cost to runtime checks, and that cost adds up very quickly.

-We want to use TypeScript to make all of that go away.
+We want to use TypeScript to replace these runtime checks with _compile-time checks_ instead.
 And there's two ways to do that:

 * we can build a `Uuid` class, and create _value objects_, or
 * we can create a `Uuid` "branded" string, known as a _refined type_